 Tailor-Made Notched Sound Therapy is a tinnitus treatment that lowers the volume of your tinnitus, and in doing so, reduces the pain and distress caused by the disease.
 There is no tinnitus cure, however Tailor-Made notched sound therapy is a tinnitus treatment that can offer relief.
 It takes two forms: Tailor-Made Notched Music, or Tailor-Made Notched White Noise.

 It is created by taking either music or "white noise", and removing sound energy—"notching it out"—at the same frequency of your tinnitus tone.
 (2) It is believed to target the auditory neurons that cause your tinnitus, reducing their activity.
 (2)

 Sustained listening to this therapy lowers the volume of your tinnitus, alleviating the considerable suffering caused by this terrible illness.
 (1,2,3) It is designed to be used as a long term treatment of the course of several months, but you are likely to notice a reduction in volume as quickly as several days into treatment.
 (3)

 Use our tuner to detect the specific frequency of your Tinnitus tone.

 Upload your favorite music, or use our specially modified white noise.
 Use our Notching Algorithm to cut out sound energy from around your Tinnitus frequency.

 Step 3: Listen

-Listen to your Tailor Made Notched Music for an average of 2-3 hours a day for several months.
+Listen to your Tailor Made Notched Music for an average of 1 hour daily.
 You'll notice a reduction in volume after several days of treatment and the volume will be further reduced over time.
 You can use any mp3 music player or your computer to listen to the therapy.